cortezo/picture-organizer/README.md

 Basic functions
 	Find files in a directory or choose directory to use Pick only .jpg files
+		return array
 	Create array of found files
-	Split array based on date each file was created or picture was taken Create new arrays for each date of pictures
+	Split array based on date each file was created or picture was taken method to find all dates
+		method to create an array for each date that is found method to
+	Create new arrays for each date of pictures
 	Create new folder for each date represented, with specific naming syntax IF folder already exists, place files in that folder